Shaaali/identity-apps/docs/sdks/react.md

 <br>

-### Get user information
+## Get user information

-In addition to implementing login and logout, your application can use the SDK to get user information.
+In addition to implementing login and logout, your application can also use the SDK to get user information.

  There are two ways for you to get user information:
  - Get user information from the [decoded ID token](#get-decoded-id-token).